gamerg21/budgeteer/README.md

 ```

 Then open <http://localhost:3000> in your browser.
 The page will display months
 and accounts from the test database.
+The `script.js` file fetches this data and
+renders it inside a `<div id="data"></div>` element.
+If nothing renders, open the
+browser console to check for JavaScript errors.